naja-an/RAG-Based-Q-A-Chatbot/README.md

 - Upload or link a document — Supports PDF, DOCX, and TXT files, or a valid website URL.
 - Retrieval-Augmented Generation (RAG) — Answers are generated only from your document content.
-- LLM Guardrail — Detects and blocks irrelevant or out-of-scope questions.
 - Conversational Memory — Maintains context through ongoing chat history.
 - Instant Reset — Clear the chat and reload a new document easily.
-- Document Summarization — Creates an automatic summary for guardrail decision-making.

 ------------------------------------------------------------------------